 - “But if we say ‘from men’…” they were fearing the people, for all were holding that John was truly a prophet.

 - And answering Jesus, they say: “We don’t *know.”
-And Jesus tells them: “Neither do I tell you by what authority I do these things.”
+And Jesus tells them: “Then neither am I telling you by what authority I do these things.”

 Click to Collapse this Chapter